Brick Bradford

 Brick Bradford is a science fiction comic strip created by writer William Ritt, a journalist based in Cleveland, and artist Clarence Gray.
 It was first distributed on August 21, 1933 by Central Press Association, a subsidiary of King Features Syndicate which specialized in producing material for small-town newspapers.
 The strip ended in 1987.

 Brick Bradford achieved its greatest popularity outside the United States.
 The series was carried by both newspapers and comic books in Australia and New Zealand.
 In France the strip was known as Luc Bradefer ("Luke Ironarm") and was published in many newspapers.
 The strip was also widely published in Italy where it was known variously as Giorgio Ventura and Marco Spada and in Greece in the newspaper Ethnos (as Princess Palona) during the 1960s.
+In Sweden it was known as "Tom Trick".
+In Yugoslavia the strip was published in a dozen different magazines since 1935.

 Publication history

-Ritt grew tired of Brick Bradford in the mid-1940s, and by 1948 he had turned over first the daily and then the Sunday to Gray, who did the strip by himself until his health problems increased.
-In 1952, Paul Norris (who had been working on King's Jungle Jim) took over the daily.
+Ritt grew tired of Brick Bradford in the mid-1940s, and by 1948 he had turned over first the daily and then the Sunday to Gray, who produced the strip alone until his health problems increased.
+In 1952, Paul Norris, who had been working on King's Jungle Jim, took over the daily.
 When Gray died in 1956, Norris took over the Sunday strip.
-Norris retired in 1987, and the strip was retired as well with the daily ending April 25, 1987, and the Sundays two weeks later.
+Norris retired in 1987, and the strip was retired as well, with the daily ending April 25, 1987, and the Sunday strips two weeks later.